Don't be a stranger, be in touch. - messyveganmama@gmail.com

 • Preheat the oven to 425 degrees F.

-• Make the flax egg in a small bowl by combining one tablespoon of ground flaxseed with three tablespoons of water.
+• Make the flax eggs in a small bowl by combining 3 tablespoons of ground flaxseed with 9 tablespoons of water.

 • Combine the bread crumbs and Everything but the Leftovers seasoning in another bowl.